VowpalWabbit/coba/README.md

 ### What is it?

- Coba is a powerful research framework built specifically for contextual bandit (CB) methods.
+ Coba is a powerful research framework built specifically for online contextual bandit (CB) methods.

 ### How do you research?